JalogTeam/Jalog/README.md

   &lt;program_name> - complete file name - no default extensions
   &lt;program_arguments> - as the program needs them
 </pre>
+### Integrated Jalog
+A more complex thing.

+## Intended use

+Jalog gives ability to use [Prolog](https://en.wikipedia.org/wiki/Prolog) style reasoning whereever [Java](https://en.wikipedia.org/wiki/Java_%28programming_language%29) can be used.
+Prolog helps the programmer to concentrate on the problem instead of the solution algorithm.
+Examples: finding routes, solving puzzles like Sudoku, ...

 See examples in `test` directory for implemented features.

 ----------